SudhiHebbar/prompt-library/commands/update-presentation.md

 - Every slide to update has new content
 - Content is specific with actual data/text
 - No "TBD" or placeholder text
-- Content aligns with update-plan.md
+- Content aligns with in-memory update plan

 ---